DISTRHO/Cardinal/README.md

 Additionally Cardinal provides its own modules for DAW/Host automation, time position and internal plugin hosting.

-### Restrictions
+### Module restrictions

-Being an open-source project, all included 3rd-party modules must be opensource and have a GPLv3+ compatible license.
-*GPLv3-only modules are not allowed*.
+All included modules are open-source and have a GPLv3+ compatible license.
+(GPLv3-only modules are not allowed)

-Special care also needs to be taken with artwork licensing.
-Cardinal allows the use of CC-NC because how prevalent it is across many Rack modules, but it should be avoided if possible.
-Also, unless the module is really essential, CC-ND is not allowed.
+It is a requirement that the final Cardinal binary is GPLv3+ licensed.

-Dependencies should be kept at a minimum, as otherwise it quickly grows the complexity of the build.
+Module dependencies should be kept at a minimum, as otherwise it quickly grows the complexity of the build.
 Online access (such as phone-home) is not allowed.

+Worth noting that a few modules have artwork licensed separately from their code.
+These licenses range from CC-0 to CC-NC-ND to custom (used with permission).
+An overview of the included artwork licenses can be seen [here](doc/LICENSES.md#artwork--panel-licenses).

+Even though CC-NC is problematic for packaging (some linux distributions are commercial in nature), Cardinal allows their use because of how prevalent they are across many Rack modules.
+Even the Rack "Component Library" (which can be considered the base widget elements) is CC-NC licensed.

+Any artwork that uses a custom license has had explicit permission to be used in Cardinal.

 ## Why